About Sapientia Montessori School

 Additional Information: The Montessori Legacy

-So what is the Montessori legacy itself, and where does the accreditation which our family of schools, including the Pflugerville Montessori school and Cedar Park school also enjoy?
-It all starts with Maria Montessori, without whom such private Montessori school in Pflugerville or Cedar Park wouldn’t be possible.
+So what is Montessori?
+Where did the legacy itself come from, and where does the accreditation, which our family of schools enjoys, come from?
+It all starts with Maria Montessori, without whom such our private Montessori schools in Central TX wouldn’t be possible.

 Maria Montessori was born in Italy in 1870.
 Fortunately for the world of education, her mother came from a family where education was held in high esteem, and Maria became much highly educated than most Italian women at the time, with a passion for reading and learning instilled in her at an early age.